So you heard about the Quartzsite Sports, Vacation, and RV show, eh? In the RV world, it's hard not to!

 As you can see from the map shown here, there are numerous campgrounds in Quartzsite.

 Book WAY early to ensure yourself a spot.

 But, if all else fails, you can temporarily stay on public land until something opens up!

-I've stayed in one campground in Q. It was the Rose RV park.
+I've stayed in one campground in Q. It was the Rose RV park (now called Tumbleweed RV Park).
 It was simply an open parking lot for the most part, with power hookups.

 What To Bring / Know About The Show